jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 is due to lots of incremental improvements - more and better resources and updates to our app to reduce friction.

-Today, the majority of our support emails are of the 'weird and unique' kind - they might involve some technical sleuthing or problem solving.
-This presents an awesome challenge to our support team, and more fun than what I consider to be the typical support role.
+The majority of the support emails we handle now are 'weird and unique' - not common and basic.
+This presents a better challenge to our support team than what I consider to be the typical support role.

 ## yeah buddy!

 That gets a "yeah buddy".
-What's crazy is that our percentage churn has actually decreased over that period as well.

 ## Takeaway